 Simply put, he has experiences unlike anyone else in the industry with climbs, summits, sponsorship, and organization.
 In addition, Summit Coach offers highly personalized attention rarely seen in the climbing industry.

-Summit Coach is based on Alan’s personal experience with hundreds of other climbers, guides and his own climbs.
-Alan can relate to and offer benefits to his clients as demonstrated by his own climbing career as regular person with a full time job and family and starting at age 38.
+Summit Coach is based on Alan’s personal experience with hundreds of other climbers, guides, and his climbs.
+Alan can relate to and offer benefits to his clients as demonstrated by his climbing career as a regular person with a full-time job and family and starting at age 38.

 Alan has not summited every mountain thus gained valuable lessons he will pass on to you.
 In addition, Alan secured sponsorship for some of his climbs, a rarity in today’s world.
-These included extensive public relations campaign with live television, radio interviews plus print and on-line media events.
+These included extensive public relations campaigns with live television, radio interviews plus print and on-line media events.

 His website and Blog have over 3 million followers and Alan was cited as “one of the world’s most respected chroniclers of Everest” by Outside Magazine.